-For graphs with millions of vertices and edges, only a few methods can process them with reasonably good efficiency [19, 24, 27].
+For graphs with millions of vertices and edges, only a few methods can process them with reasonably good efficiency [19, 25, 28].
 For larger graphs with tens of millions of vertices and edges, the only known method that attains reasonable indexing and querying efficiency is the recently proposed backbone structure [18].
-A reachability query, where a vertex s can reach another vertex t, can be answered by (1) first finding all backbone vertices B_s that can be reached from s and all backbone vertices B_t that can reach t, and then (2) check whether any vertex in B_s can reach any vertex in B_t .
+A reachability query, where a vertex s can reach another vertex t, can be answered by (1) first finding all backbone vertices $B_s$ that can be reached from s and all backbone vertices $B_t$ that can reach t, and then (2) check whether any vertex in $B_s$ can reach any vertex in $B_t$ .
 Any existing method can be applied to the backbone graph to process Step (2), and querying is generally faster since the backbone can be significantly smaller than the original graph.

-Although the backbone is used as a general framework (called SCARAB [18]) to further improve the scalability of any method (including ours) for processing reachability queries, an efficient and scalable method itself is still most crucial for query performance for the two main reasons (both verified in our experiments).
+Although the backbone is used as a general framework (called SCARAB [18]) to further improve the scalability of a reachability index (including ours), an efficient and scalable method itself is still most crucial for query performance for the two main reasons (both verified in our experiments).
 First, SCARAB itself may not be scalable to large graphs.
 Second, the backbone of a large graph may still be too large for existing methods.

 We propose an efficient and scalable labeling scheme, which can process large graphs that cannot be handled by SCARAB and other existing methods.
-Given the labels of s and t, i.e., a set of vertices that are reachable from s and can reach t respectively, we can answer whether s can reach t efficiently by simply intersecting their labels (same as [14]).
-We highlight the main idea of our method as follows.
+Given the labels of s and t, i.e., a set of vertices that are reachable from s and can reach t respectively, we can answer whether s can reach t efficiently by simply intersecting their labels (as in [14]).
+We give the main idea of our method as follows.

 We propose a novel data structure, called topological folding (TF), based on which we develop our labeling scheme, TF-label.
 Given a directed graph, we can convert it into a directed acyclic graph (DAG) by condensing each strongly connected component (SCC) in the graph into a super node.
 Reachability queries can be answered on the DAG since all vertices are reachable from each other within an SCC.
-We define a topological structure \mathcal{T} for the DAG.
-TF is intuitively a structure obtained by folding \mathcal{T} into half each time, which essentially implies a great reduction in the label size as labeling is processed in $O(\lg \ell)$ levels instead of a total of l levels in \mathcal{T} .
+We define a topological structure $\mathcal T$ for the DAG.
+TF is intuitively a structure obtained by folding $\mathcal T$ into half each time, which essentially implies a great reduction in the label size as labeling is processed in $O(\lg \ell)$ levels instead of a total of $\ell$ levels in $\mathcal T$ .
 Then, we apply a labeling technique, inspired by the work of [16], on the TF structure to construct labels for answering reachability queries.